abrotman/related-domains-by-dns/rdbd.md

 * `v`: Version string, which should be set to `RDBD1`.
-* `s`: The selector, which is the same as defined in [@!RFC6376] and used to denote a specific public key published by the Parent Domain.
+* `s`: The selector, which is the same as defined in [@!RFC6376] and is a string used to denote a specific public key published by the Parent Domain.
-* `k`: The public key published for this selector.
+* `k`: The public key published for this selector, encoded using base64.

 A sample TXT record for the parent domain of `example.com`: